 - “Stewart is everything I could have hoped for in an attorney.”

-While there is no guarantee of recovery in any case, we can, however, guarantee that our team will serve as zealous advocates on behalf of every one of our clients.
+While we can't guarantee a specific recovery in any case, we can, however, guarantee that our team will serve as zealous advocates on behalf of every one of our clients.

-If you’re an Atlantan in need of passionate, capable representation following a car accident, Stewart J. Guss, Injury Accident Lawyers, have your back!
+If you’re an Atlantan in need of passionate, capable representation following a car accident, Stewart J. Guss, Injury Accident Lawyers, are here for you!

 Injuries from car accidents are unfortunately common in the United States, and Atlanta is no exception.

 There are approximately 2.35 million injuries and more than 37,000 fatalities in the country each year due to car accidents.
 Dealing with the aftermath of a car accident also creates a huge financial impact, to the tune of over $230 billion per year.

 Georgia is a significant contributor to national car accident statistics.
 Georgia is the 14th most deadly state for car accidents, and more than 1,500 people died on Georgia’s roads in just one recent year alone.
 Fulton County averages over 50,000 total crashes per year and more than 15,000 injuries.
 Two of the most common contributing causes for traffic-related fatalities in Georgia are speeding and alcohol-impaired driving.